markjprice/cs13net9/docs/errata/improvements.md

 In this section, the reader must work on three different files, but some readers get confused.
 In the next edition, I will add a new sub-section for Steps 5 and 6 and call it **Create a logger file in data context project**, and I will add a new sub-section for Steps 7 to 9 and call it **Move and customize the data context**.

+In Step 7, I wrote, "Move the `NorthwindContext.cs` file from the `Northwind.EntityModels.Sqlite` project/folder to the `Northwind.DataContext.Sqlite` project/folder."

+Some readers copy the file instead of move it and then get errors.

+In the next edition, I will add a second sentence, "You must *move* the file and not *copy* it.
+If you copy it, you will have two classes with the same name and you will see the compiler warning `CS0436 The type 'NorthwindContext' in 'Northwind.DataContext.Sqlite\NorthwindContext.cs' conflicts with the imported type 'NorthwindContext' in 'Northwind.EntityModels.Sqlite, ...'."

 # Page 733 - Building web services using ASP.NET Core

 In the next edition, I will add a new section that explains some of the recent history with documenting web services in .NET projects.